 In any event, whichever team solves the jump-in then gets a chance to guess the Super Stumper.
 One additional symbol of their choice is revealed, the clue is re-read, and they are given 5 seconds to decipher the plate.
 If successful, they win the first game of the match and $500; otherwise, another jump-in is played, and the game continues as above.

 After all 7 symbols have been revealed, if the last team to win a jump-in is unable to solve the Super Stumper, the other team gets a chance to do so.
-If they fail, the correct solution is given and no one wins the round; originally, they would then replay the round (w/the value of the previous round being added to the next one), but this was later changed to a "sudden death" format, in which a new puzzle is played w/no jump-ins; the 2 teams alternate in revealing one symbol at a time (w/the team that won the last jump-in getting first pick) and attempting to guess, continuing in this manner until one team successfully solves it.
+If they fail, the correct solution is given and no one wins the round; originally, they would then replay the round (w/the value of the previous round being added to the next one), but this was later changed to a "sudden death" format, in which a new Super Stumper is played w/no jump-ins; the 2 teams alternate in revealing one symbol at a time (w/the team that won the last jump-in getting first pick) and attempting to guess, continuing in this manner until one team successfully solves it.

 The first team to win 2 out of 3 games wins the match and goes on to play the bonus round.